kartalozbalkanli/Traffic-Analysis-Project/README.md

    * The amount of total accidents,
    * The injury amounts rates of accidents,
    * The death rates of accidents,
+   * The number of accidents where the driver is at fault,

 ## Sample Data